spatialaudio/oer_jupyter_readthedocs/source/template.rst

 Those may include:

     * A :code:`LICENSE` file with your prefered license text.
     * files providing CI functionality through GitHub Actions.
-These will be stored in :code:`.github/workflows`.
+These will be stored in :code:`.github/workflows` and :code:`.ci/`.
     * A :code:`README.md` file that already has some info about the project in it.
 It will be displayed by GitHub on the repositories landing page.
     * A :code:`conf.py` used in building a static representation of the collection as html or pdf through sphinx with the nbsphinx extension.
     * A :code:`.gitignore`